blyatcolor-sudo/SkidMenu/README.md

 # SkidMenu

 A BepInEx IL2CPP mod menu for Among Us.
-SkidMenu combines a large number of public features from various Among Us cheat menus (such as MalumMenu, Hydra, and ElysiumModMenu), though not everything here is skidded.
-Some features are original and just got added because they seemed like a fun idea, like the notification system.
+SkidMenu combines a large number of public features from various Among Us cheat menus (such as MalumMenu, Hydra, ElysiumModMenu, Hyper Menu), though not everything here is skidded.
+Some features are original and just got added because they seemed like a fun idea, like the notification system, kill aura, votekick and many other stuff.

 **Created by SNOWHAXX**

-**Current build:** `1.0.2` (Stable)
+**Current build:** `1.0.3` (Stable)

 > This build is labeled Stable.
 That tho doesnt mean that nothing will break.
 It just means that no errors occured while playing for long time.
 Some functions may break mid-game, cause disconnects, or behave unexpectedly.
 This is normal given how many features are packed in.